 The Company has experienced recurring losses from operations and negative operating cash flows due to its ongoing research and development of its potential product candidates.
-The Company also has an accumulated deficit at June 30, 2016.
+The Company also has an accumulated deficit at September 30, 2016.
 Various internal and external factors will affect whether and when the candidates become approved drugs and how significant their market share will be.
 The length of time and cost of developing and commercializing these candidates and/or failure of them at any stage of the drug approval process will materially affect the Company's financial condition and future operations.
-Based upon its current operating plan, the Company believes that its existing cash and cash equivalents, restricted cash, marketable securities and long-term investments will enable it to fund its operating expenses and capital expenditure requirements through at least the next 24 months.

 The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not include all of the information and related notes required by accounting principles generally accepted in the United States of America for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included in the accompanying financial statements.
-Operating results for the three and six months ended June 30, 2016, are not necessarily indicative of the results that may be expected for the full year ending December 31, 2016.
+Operating results for the three and nine months ended September 30, 2016 are not necessarily indicative of the results that may be expected for the full year ending December 31, 2016.